What is LoRa & LoRaWAN?

 Referencing The Things Network.

-LoRaWAN is the communication protocol and system architecture for the network while LoRa is the physical radio layer enabling the long-range communication link.
+LoRaWAN is the network's communication protocol and system architecture, while LoRa is the physical radio layer enabling the long-range communication link.
 The LoRaWAN protocol and network architecture directly influence the battery lifetime of a node, network capacity, quality of service, security, and the variety of applications served by the network.

 LoRa is the technology that modulates the data into electromagnetic waves.
 It uses a transmission method called “Chirp Spread Spectrum,” encoding data in frequency-modulated “chirps.”
 This transmission method has been used in military and space communication for decades.